wesm/pydata-book/README.md

 # Python for Data Analysis, 3rd Edition

-Materials and IPython notebooks for "Python for Data Analysis, 3rd Edition" by Wes McKinney, published by O'Reilly Media
+Materials and IPython notebooks for "Python for Data Analysis, 3rd Edition" by Wes McKinney, published by O'Reilly Media.
+Book content can be [found for free on my website][6].

 [Buy the book on Amazon][1]